lastmjs/enable-cryptocurrency-in-funding-yml/README.md

 # Enable cryptocurrency in FUNDING.yml

 This repository's purpose is to gather the interest that the community has in adding cryptocurrencies as an officially supported funding platform for GitHub Sponsors.
-Star this repo if you'd like to see cryptocurrencies added as official options to the FUNDING.yml file for GitHub Sponsors.
+Star this repo if you'd like to see cryptocurrencies added as official options in the `FUNDING.yml` file for GitHub Sponsors.
 We can show the social proof to GitHub and hopefully they will respond positively.

 ## Proposal